 Yes, I may have had my degree in Kinesiology.

-Yes, I may have had my personal training certification.
+Yes, I may have had my training certification.

 I fumbled through the first session.
 I did everything as per what I remembered from the book, but the book does not always translate into the real world.

-What I lacked was personal skills, experience, and confidence.
+What I lacked were personal skills, experience, and confidence.